Will McMorran, BA, MPhil, DPhil (Oxon)

 Reader in French and Comparative Literature

 I am currently writing a book entitled Reading Sade, which goes against the grain of Sadean criticism by exploring the works of Sade from the point of view of the reader.
 It focusses on what it is actually like to read Sade, and on the many questions - about authorship, readership, literature, violence, ethics - that reading Sade raises.
-With Thomas Wynn (Durham), I have translated Sade's 120 Days of Sodom for Penguin Classics (appeared in September 2016), and my next projects include a critical biography of Sade for Reaktion Press and further work on the translation and reception of Sade in the English-speaking world.
+I recently translated Philippe Brenot’s The Story of Sex for Particular Books, and co-translated Sade's 120 Days of Sodom for Penguin Classics with Thomas Wynn.
+My next projects include a translation of Sade’s La Marquise de Gange, a critical biography of Sade for Reaktion Press and further work on the translation and reception of Sade in the English-speaking world.
 My research interests include French and English eighteenth-century fiction, comparative literature, sexology, fictional representations of sexuality, and translation studies.

 Comparative Literature, the Marquis de Sade, Fiction and Ethics, Cognitive Approaches to Reading Fiction.

-- The Inn and the Traveller: Digressive Topographies in the Early Modern European Novel (Legenda: Oxford, 2002)
+- The Inn and the Traveller: Digressive Topographies in the Early Modern European Novel (Oxford: Legenda, 2002)

 Journal Articles and Online Publications